-To control the type 1 error rate for conducting multiple comparisons, a stepwise method will be considered to adjust for multiplicity.
-For the analyses of primary and secondary endpoints and multiple comparisons (90 μg vs placebo and 60 μg vs placebo), the primary comparison will be on change from baseline in HAM-D total score between 90 μg SAGE-547 and placebo at the 60-hour assessment timepoint; if this comparison is significant at the 0.05 level, then the 60 μg group will be compared to placebo at the 0.04 level of significance.
+To control the type 1 error rate for conducting multiple comparisons, a fixed sequence approach will be considered to adjust for multiplicity.
+For the analyses of primary and secondary endpoints, the primary comparison will be on change from baseline in HAM-D total score between 90 μg SAGE-547 and placebo at the 60-hour assessment timepoint; followed by change from baseline in HAM-D total score at the Day 30 assessment timepoint between 90 μg SAGE-547 and placebo, in order.